-2025 Development HUD Program Expected HAP Contract Units Total Units Harrison Avenue Rehab A/B RAD/Section 18 Blend 183 184 University Avenue RAD/Section 18 Blend 229 230 Monterey Avenue RAD/Section 18 Blend 238 239 1010 East 178 th Street RAD/Section 18 Blend 219 220 Total 869 873
+Expected HAP 2025 Development HUD Program Contract Units Total Units Harrison Avenue Rehab A/B RAD/Section 18 Blend 183 184 University Avenue RAD/Section 18 Blend 229 230 Monterey Avenue RAD/Section 18 Blend 238 239 1010 East 178 th Street RAD/Section 18 Blend 219 220 Total 869 873

-It is expected that NW Bronx Housing Preservation Experience L.P. (the "Non-OZ Borrower") will enter into three Project-Based Voucher HAP Contracts of the type applicable to a RAD/Section 18 Blend (each such term as defined in "THE PROGRAM-Section 8 Program" herein) ("RAD HAP Contracts") with respect to the buildings comprising the Twin Parks East, Bailey Avenue and Fort Independence developments.
-It is expected that NW Bronx OZ Housing Preservation Experience L.P. (the "OZ Borrower") will enter into seven such RAD HAP Contracts with respect to the buildings comprising the Harrison Avenue Rehab A/B, University Avenue, Monterey Avenue and 1010 East 178th Street developments.
+It is expected that NW Bronx Housing Preservation Experience L.P. (the "Non-OZ Borrower") will enter into two Project-Based Voucher HAP Contracts of the type applicable to a RAD/Section 18 Blend (each such term as defined in "THE PROGRAM-Section 8 Program" herein) ("RAD HAP Contracts"), one of which will govern the Bailey Avenue and Fort Independence developments, and the other will govern the Twin Parks East development.
+It is expected that NW Bronx OZ Housing Preservation Experience L.P. (the "OZ Borrower") will enter into two such RAD HAP Contracts, one of which will govern the University Avenue, Harrison Avenue Rehab A, and Harrison Avenue Rehab B developments, and the other will govern the 1010 East 178th Street and Monterey Avenue developments.